frankyeh/DSI-Studio-Website/download.md

 DSI Studio is free for academic users under the [Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 View the full license agreement [here](https://github.com/frankyeh/DSI-Studio/?tab=License-1-ov-file#readme).

+DSI Studio is not FDA-cleared or FDA-approved.
+It is provided for research, education, and adjunct visualization.
+Any clinical use must be reviewed and approved under the user’s institutional policies.
+Results should not be used as the sole basis for diagnosis, treatment, or surgical decision-making.

 ## Commercial License

 Please contact frank.yeh@gmail.com about the commercial license.